zachariahmclean/trace/README.md

 peaks, and calculate repeat instability metrics (i.e. expansion index or average repeat gain).

-This code is not for clinical use or accurate repeat genotyping.
-There are features for accurate repeat sizing if you use validated control samples, but whole repeat units are never returned.
+This code is not for clinical use.
+There are features for accurate repeat sizing if you use validated control samples, but integer repeat units are not returned.

 To report bugs or feature requests, please visit the Github issue tracker [here](https://github.com/zachariahmclean/trace/issues).
 For